sts-ryan-holton/github-repo-autolabeler/README.md

 $ ./labeler.sh
 ```

-Not working? :thinking: you might need to update permissions first: `chmod 777 labeler.sh`
+Not working? :thinking: you might need to update permissions on `labeler.sh` first.

 ### :heart: Thanks!